adibarra/enchant-tweaker/README.md

 </a>

 # Enchant Tweaker
-Tweak settings for many enchantment related things while keeping the vanilla feel.
+Tweak settings for many enchantment related mechanics while keeping the vanilla feel.